-iii. be shaped in sympathy with existing landforms, and where possible be tied to an existing landform or vegetation edge; e) In the outstanding natural features and landscapes and significant coastal landscapes buildings are to be located in areas with higher potential to absorb change and, together with residential units in the Rural Scenic Zone, where possible, are to avoid skylines, ridgelines, prominent places and features within important views and are to be encouraged to be in sympathy with the dominant forms and colours in the landscape; f) Earthworks are encouraged to be located away from visually sensitive areas, and where practicable towards the edges of the landform and vegetation patterns; g) Earthworks should not compromise any rare or distinctive geological outcrops or any other values associated with an identified outstanding or significant natural feature; h) Earthworks, where possible, should be restored and finished to a contour sympathetic to the surrounding physiography and should also, where possible, be revegetated with a cover appropriate to the site and setting; i) Use and development is to take into account the effects of indigenous vegetation clearance on landscape character, and in particular, clearance is to be avoided where the values identified for the outstanding or significant natural features or outstanding natural landscapes, or the significant coastal landscapes, would be irreversibly lost.
+iii. be shaped in sympathy with existing landforms, and where possible be tied to an existing landform or vegetation edge; e) In the outstanding natural features and landscapes and significant coastal landscapes buildings are to be located in areas with higher potential to absorb change and, together with residential units in the Rural Scenic Zone, where possible, are to avoid skylines, ridgelines, prominent places and features within important views and are to be encouraged to be in sympathy with the dominant forms and colours in the landscape; f) Earthworks are encouraged to be located away from visually sensitive areas, and where practicable towards the edges of the landform and vegetation patterns; g) Earthworks should not compromise any rare or distinctive geological outcrops or any other values associated with an identified outstanding or significant natural feature; h) Earthworks, where possible, should be restored and finished to a contour sympathetic to the surrounding physiography and should also, where possible, be revegetated with a cover appropriate to the site and setting; i) Use and development is to take into account the areas and setting; significant natural features or outstanding natural landscapes, or the significant coastal landscapes, would be irreversibly lost.
 Transport 6.2.2 Objective I It is submitted that the proposal is not To promote the efficient use of the District's existing and future transportation resource and of fossil fuel usage associated with transportation, and the maintenance and improvement of access, ease and safety of all vehicular, cycle and pedestrian movements. contrary to this objective.
 Policy 6.2.3.4 To require off-road parking and loading for most activities in order to limit congestion and loss of safety and efficiency of adjacent roads and to promote the maintenance of the amenity of those roads.
 It is submitted that the proposal is not contrary to this objective.
 6.3.2 Objective 2 Avoid or mitigate adverse effects on the surrounding environment as a result of transport.
 It is submitted that the proposal is not contrary to this objective.
-Policy 6.3.3.2 To discourage traffic in areas where it would have significant adverse environmental effects.
-It is submitted that the proposal is not contrary to this objective.
+Policy 6.3.3.2 To discourage traffic in areas where it would have It is submitted that the proposal is not contrary to this objective.

-To support the development of pedestrian links within settlements, in order to improve the amenity of the settlements
+Policy 6.3.3.3 It is submitted that the proposal is not To support the development of pedestrian links within settlements, in order to improve the amenity of the settlements